-- Assessment Type 1: Interaction Students interact with others to exchange information, ideas, opinions, and experiences in spoken Japanese. - Assessment Type 2: Text Production Students create text(s) in which they express ideas and/or information and/or feelings in written Japanese. - Assessment Type 3: Text Analysis Students analyse and interpret a text(s) that are in Japanese with a response(s) in Japanese and/or English - Assessment Type 4: Investigation An investigation demonstrating research and personal reflection on a cultural or social aspect or issue associated with Japanese-speaking Communities or The Changing World.
+- Assessment Type 1: Interaction Students interact with others to exchange information, ideas, opinions, and experiences in spoken Japanese. - Assessment Type 2: Text Production Students create text(s) in which they express ideas and/or information and/or feelings in written Japanese. - Assessment Type 3: Text Analysis Students analyse and interpret a text(s) that are in Japanese with a response(s) in Japanese and/or English - Assessment Type 4: Investigation An investigation demonstrating research and personal reflection on a cultural or social aspect or issue associated with Japanese-speaking Communities or The Changing World. - •

-Faculty: Humanities and Social Sciences (HASS) (continued) Stage 1 SUBJECT: Japanese Beginners A and B Length of Course: Whole Year (10 credits each semester) Pre-Requisites: This subject is for students with little or no previous knowledge of the language.
+SUBJECT: Japanese Beginners A and B Length of Course: Whole Year (10 credits each semester) Pre-Requisites: This subject is for students with little or no previous knowledge of the language.
 Application form needed.
 SACE Board of SA Code: 1JAB10 Course Leads to: Stage 2 Japanese (Beginners).